Useful Links

 When do I have to pay back my loan?

-Repayments don’t start until the April after your course has finished and you don’t have to pay anything back unless you earn more than £25,000 a year.
-If your income is over £25,000 a year your annual repayments will be 9% of any income you earn over £25,000.
+Repayments don’t start until the April after your course has finished and you don’t have to pay anything back until you earn more than £27,295.

 Bursary fund